-The Dual-Fuel (DF) engine type is designed to run on gas fuel or on liquid fuel.
+This engine type is designed to run on gas fuel or on liquid fuel.
 The gas fuel is evaporated Liquefied Natural Gas (LNG).
 The liquid fuel comprises a wide range of marine fuels, such as Marine Gas Oil (MGO) and Heavy Fuel Oil (HFO) of varying qualities.
 Such fuel flexibility is made possible by the WinGD low-pressure technology.
-DF operation means that the engine can either operate in gas mode or diesel mode.
-The operating mode can be changed, while the engine is running, without any loss of power.
+The operating mode can be changed, while the engine is running without any loss of power.